 |4)||PDP will give constant flow rate against variable output pressure.||Dynamic will give a variable flow rate against variable output pressures.|

 |5)||The fluid will directly give the pressure energy.||First fluid have the kinetic energy and then converted to pressure energy.|

 One more thing is to differentiate between the pump and compressor.
-Because of their similarities of work they often gets confused so to ease out your doubt here is the difference between the compressor and the pump.
+Because of their similarities of work they often get confused so to ease out your doubt here is the difference between the compressor and the pump.

+What are the differences between compressor & pump?
 There are a few differences between compressor and pump.

 |1)||Compressor increases the potential energy by pressuring in smaller volumes.||The pump increases the kinetic energy of fluid which will further increase the pressure energy.|